venysssssssssss/AwsOverview/AWS X-Ray.md

 ## 13.1.
 Write APIs (used by the X-Ray daemon)

-- PutTraceSegments: Uploads segment documents to AWS X-Ray.
+- **PutTraceSegments:** Uploads segment documents to AWS X-Ray.
-- PutTelemetryRecords: Used by the AWS X-Ray daemon to upload telemetry
+- **PutTelemetryRecords:** Used by the AWS X-Ray daemon to upload telemetry
   - SegmentsReceivedCount
   - SegmentsRejectedCounts
   - BackendConnectionErrors...
-- GetSamplingRules: Retrieve all sampling rules (to know what/when to send).
+- **GetSamplingRules:** Retrieve all sampling rules (to know what/when to send).
-- GetSamplingTargets & GetSamplingStatisticSummaries: advanced.
+- **GetSamplingTargets & GetSamplingStatisticSummaries:** advanced.
 - The X-Ray daemon needs to have an IAM policy authorizing the correct API calls to function correctly.

 ## 13.2.
 Read APIs

-- GetServiceGraph: main graph.
+- **GetServiceGraph:** main graph.
-- BatchGetTraces: Retrieves a list of traces specified by ID.
+- **BatchGetTraces:** Retrieves a list of traces specified by ID.
 Each trace is a collection of segment documents that originates from a single request.
-- GetTraceSummaries: Retrieves IDs and annotations for traces available for a specified time frame using an optional filter.
+- **GetTraceSummaries:** Retrieves IDs and annotations for traces available for a specified time frame using an optional filter.
 To get the full traces, pass the trace IDs to BatchGetTraces.
-- GetTraceGraph: Retrieves a service graph for one or more specific trace IDs.
+- **GetTraceGraph:** Retrieves a service graph for one or more specific trace IDs.

+# X-Ray with Elastic Beanstalk

+- AWS Elastic Beanstalk platforms include the X-Ray daemon.
+- You can run the daemon by setting an option in the Elastic Beanstalk console or with a configuration file (in .ebextensions/xray-daemon.config).
+- Make sure to give your instance profile the correct IAM permissions so that the X-Ray daemon can function correctly.
+- Then make sure your application code is instrumented with the X-Ray SDK.
+- Note: The X-Ray daemon is not provided for Multicontainer Docker.